 The Group has proactively promoted the need to 'advance good in the world', noting in its latest ESG Report, that ESG considerations have been a formal part of its Executive decision making since 2008.
-MMC has also pledged to become net-zero across its operations by 2050 and reduce emissions by 50% by 2030.
+The Group has also pledged to become net-zero across its operations by 2050 and reduce emissions by 50% by 2030.
+The Company is also monitoring the regulatory requirements in this area.